 The French curriculum is divided between two class teachers from Year 1/GSM to Year 6/CM2.
 Each class year meets daily with one French-speaking for half of the day and one English-speaking teacher for the other half day.
 Specialty teachers in subjects such as PE, language, and music provide weekly lessons.

 In the Primary school, classes start at 8:45 am sharp every day.
 The school gates open at 8:15 am for an early drop-off with supervised time.

-The school day ends at 3:15 pm on Monday through Thursday and at 3 pm on Friday.
+The school day ends at 3:15 pm from Monday through Thursday and at 3 pm on Friday.
 We encourage families to observe these times, thus ensuring a good and stress-free start to the day for all.

-After school activities are organised every day until 5 pm for an additional fee.
+After-school activities are organised every day until 5 pm for an additional fee.
 Onsite after school care until 6 pm is also available for a fee.

 Modern learning is defined by the way we engage students through differentiated and challenging activities.